Shallow (Lady Gaga and Bradley Cooper song): 91st Academy Awards

 Gaga and Cooper performed "Shallow" together at the 91st Academy Awards on February 24, 2019.
 Cooper had confirmed that he would be singing in his own voice and not emulating that of his character in the film.
-The performance began with Gaga and Cooper walking up to the stage.
-They sat on opposite sides of a piano, with Cooper joining Gaga at the keyboard for the final part of the song, as both sang into one microphone.
+The performance began with a guitarist playing the signature opening chords of the song.
+Gaga and Cooper stood up from the crowd and walked up to the stage hand in hand, with the camera behind the piano, facing the audience.
+They sat on opposite sides of a piano, maintaining constant eye contact while singing.
+Cooper joined Gaga at the piano for the song's final section, where they sang into a single microphone, eyes closed and faces touching.
 Rob Mills, senior vice president of the American Broadcasting Company, said the choreography, the camera placed facing the audience, and Cooper moving across towards Gaga during the last chorus were the duo's ideas.
-Aly Semigran from Billboard called it the best musical performance of the ceremony, saying that "their chemistry on stage was just as electric as it was on the big screen".
-She added that "The stars' sultry looks at one another [while] sitting at the piano launched a thousand 'OMG's on Twitter.
-A perfect Oscar performance was born."